Need for Speed (film): Plot

 Upon his release on parole, Tobey sets out to avenge Pete's death.
-He borrows Ingram's Mustang to enter the De Leon, a winner-takes-all exotic car race organized by the mysterious Monarch, but as a condition, Ingram requires Julia to accompany Tobey while Tobey is driving the Mustang.
+He borrows Ingram's Mustang to enter the De Leon, but as a condition, Ingram requires Julia to accompany Tobey while he is driving the Mustang.
 The pair have 45 hours to reach San Francisco before the race starts.
 In Detroit, they cause an interstate chase with the Michigan State Police and upload the footage.
-Dino offers his rare Lamborghini Sesto Elemento to anyone who can stop Tobey entering the race, causing a group of truckers to go after the Mustang as well.
+Dino offers his rare Lamborghini Sesto Elemento to anyone who can stop Tobey from entering the race, causing a group of truckers to go after the Mustang as well.
 Julia retaliates by convincing Monarch of Tobey's innocence, securing his invitation to the De Leon.

-In Utah, Tobey and Julia are ambushed by truckers, forcing them off the road.
+In Utah, Tobey and Julia are ambushed by the truckers, forcing them off the road.
 Benny, a member of Tobey's crew, appears in a military helicopter stolen from the National Guard, and carries the Mustang mid-air to Tobey's crew at the Bonneville Salt Flats, getting himself arrested in the process.
 Tobey and Julia reach San Francisco's Mark Hopkins Hotel in time to register for the race, but on Nob Hill, a tow truck operated by one of Dino's henchmen smashes into the Mustang, wrecking it and injuring Julia.
-Desperate to get another car for the race, Tobey meets Dino's fiancée Anita, his ex-girlfriend and Pete's sister.
+Desperate to get another car for the race, Tobey meets his ex-girlfriend and Pete's sister, Anita, who is now Dino's fiancée.
 Having discovered Dino's involvement in Pete's death, Anita gives Tobey the location of Dino's hidden Koenigsegg, which Tobey and crew member Joe extract.
 Tobey meets Julia at a San Francisco hospital, confessing his feelings for her with a kiss and letting her know that he has a "fast" car, and that this is for Pete.

-The next morning, Tobey surprises Dino by not only showing up in the red Koenigsegg he drove when Pete was killed, but also giving him Anita's engagement ring, informing Dino that she is through with him.
-Besides the Koenigsegg and Dino's Lamborghini, the other participating cars and drivers include: